METALS-Copper higher as wage talks start at world's largest mine

-* LME/ShFE arb: bit.ly/2wZSAEz (Updates throughout, changes dateline from MELBOURNE)
+* LME/ShFE arb: bit.ly/2wZSAEz (Updates with official prices)

 By Peter Hobson